kj7rrv/gptc/README.md

     `python -m gptc <modelfile>`

 This will prompt for a string and classify it, outputting the category on stdout (or "None" if it cannot determine anything).

+Alternatively, if you need confidence data, use:

+    `python -m gptc -j <modelfile>`

+This will print (in JSON) a dict of the format `{category: probability, category:probability, ...}` to stdout.

 ### Compiling models

     gptc <raw model file> -c|--compile <compiled model file>